haiku/website/content/blog/hrily/2018-06-04_[gsoc_2018_-_trackgit]_progress_report_5.md

 ## Implemented TrackGit Application

 The major change in the TrackGit till now is the implementation of TrackGit Application.
-Previously whenevere user clicked on same option twice, say status,s then two windows were opened, even if repo for checking status was same.
+Previously whenevere user clicked on same option twice, say status, then two windows were opened, even if repo for checking status was same.

 In ideal case, the addon should move the previous status window to front whenever such scenario happens.